Class progression and chapters — your very own Classcraft journey!

 This is a quick view that tells you how far you’ve gotten in the current chapter, but it does not do much to tell you what features you have access to!

-To access the expanded view of the class progression, just click the bar on your Class Dashboard.
+To access the expanded view of the class progression, click the Continue my journey button!

 The expanded view of the class progression has far more information than the bar you can see on your Class Dashboard.
 Let’s break it down: